Local Bus & Commuting

 Learn about the TCAT Bike Option for combining bus and bike

-Tompkins Consolidated Area Transit, Inc., usually referred to as TCAT, is a private, non-profit public transportation operator managed jointly by Cornell University, Tompkins County, and the City of Ithaca.
+Tompkins Consolidated Area Transit, Inc., usually referred to as TCAT, is the local public transport operator.
+TCAT is funded jointly by Cornell University, Tompkins County, and the City of Ithaca.